-On March 13th, the Portland City Council approved an ordinance that will require businesses in Portland to give employees up to 40 hours of paid sick leave annually.
+On March 13th, 2013 the Portland City Council approved a Portland sick leave ordinance that will require businesses in Portland to give employees up to 40 hours of paid sick leave annually.

 This ordinance (effective Jan.
 1, 2014) affects employees who work at least 240 hours per calendar year within the city limits.
 Employees who do not work regularly in the city only count the hours that they work in Portland.